lyz9518/saas_travel_post/README.md

 # GoodPoints

 GoodPoints is designed for exploring zipcode-based interesting locations.
+Different than Google Maps and other competitors, GoodPoints only focuses on finding interesting locations base on specific zipcode.
+Google Maps does not provide such functionality neither does Yelp.
+This is a great application for location digging explorating.

 GitHub Repo: [https://github.com/lyz9518/saas_travel_post](https://github.com/lyz9518/saas_travel_post)